Radio Dunedin: History

 In 2017, a feature-length documentary film of the same name was produced.
 Radio Dunedin, the film was directed by Grant Findlay, and followed the history of the station which has faced many challenges over its years including arson attempts, Government takeovers, lack of funds and numerous technical issues.

 Between October 2021 to January 2025, The Breeze's "Dunedin's breakfast" show, with Damian & Hannah, was simulcast on Radio Dunedin.
 This come about when Owen Rooney departed after 16 years of hosting the popular breakfast show.
 Until January 2025 Radio Dunedin was part of MediaWorks Radio, which operates several other stations including The Breeze (New Zealand radio station).

 MediaWorks owns 95.4 FM and they decided to change this to The Breeze.
-This came into effect on 30th January 2025.
+This came into effect on 30 January 2025.

 On 3 October 2025, a low-power FM frequency of 106.7 commenced broadcasting from a new transmission site on Saddle Hill to provide coverage to Mosgiel, Outram, and the Taieri Plains.

-The partnership with Radio Aotearoa commenced on Monday 3rd February 2025.
-Radio Dunedin started broadcasting from new premises in Princes Street on Friday 25th April 2025.
+The partnership with Radio Aotearoa commenced on Monday 3 February 2025.
+Radio Dunedin started broadcasting from new premises in Princes Street on Friday 25 April 2025.
 Radio Aotearoa is owned by George Ngatai formally from Invercargill and wife Raewyn Bhana.
 They own Aotearoa Media a group of Radio Stations broadcasting from Auckland, Northland, Tauranga, Napier and Christchurch.
 Aotearoa Media are known to bringing back nostalgic radio stations such as Radio Pacific, BOP Radio, Hawkes Bay Radio, Radio Windy and Radio Avon.

 Slogans over the years have included "one of a kind", "easy listening", "easy listening hits", "hits and memories", and (since June 2011) "Good Talk, Good Music".

 Programming

-Radio Dunedin now broadcasts from its new premises which has been supported by its Parent Company Radio Aotearoa at 151 Princess Street Dunedin.
+Radio Dunedin 4XD now broadcasts from its new premises, supported by its Parent Company Radio Aotearoa, at Rodger's House, 151 Princess Street Dunedin.

-Previously it was broadcast locally from Rodger's House and had been in ASB House, from 1997 to 2025 (the building was known as "Radio Otago House" from 1996 to 2014), Tennyson Street, Maclaggan Street, and in the city's southern suburb of St Kilda.
+Previously it was broadcast locally from ASB House from 1997 to 2025 (the building was known as "Radio Otago House" from 1996 to 2014), Tennyson Street, Maclaggan Street, and in the city's southern suburb of St Kilda.

 Noted presenters and on-air announcers have included "Toots" Mitchell, Colin Lehmann, Neil Collins, Owen Rooney and Gary Hoogvliet.

-Under its partnership with Radio Aotearoa, Radio Dunedin hosts Tony Amos' "Big Breakfast" and The Platform between 6am to 12pm on weekdays, Barbara Hamilton between 12pm to 4pm on weekdays, and George Ngatai Drive from 4pm to 7pm weekdays.
+In partnership with Radio Aotearoa, Radio Dunedin broadcasts Tony Amos' "Big Breakfast" between 6am and 9am on weekdays, Kevin O’Keefe between 9am and 12pm, Barbara Hamilton between 12pm to 4pm on weekdays, and George Ngatai Drive from 4pm to 7pm weekdays.

-Outside of these hours, Radio Dunedin's programmes are presented by volunteer announcers from the Otago Radio Association at its studios in Princes Street, Dunedin.
+Outside of these hours, Radio Dunedin's programmes are presented by local volunteer announcers from the Otago Radio Association at its studios in Princes Street, Dunedin.

 Broadcasting

-Radio Dunedin can still be heard on either 1305 AM, 106.7 FM in Mosgiel and the central city, or digitally online.
-The station introduced live streaming on the internet in 2007 and is also available on MediaWork's Rova mobile app.
+Radio Dunedin 4XD can be heard on either 1305 AM, 106.7 FM in Mosgiel and the central city, or digitally online.
+The station introduced live streaming on the internet in 2007 and is also available on Mediaworks' Rova mobile app.

 Radio Dunedin has broadcast to the greater Dunedin area (receivable in coastal Otago from Oamaru to Balclutha) on 1431 AM and 1305 AM, the latter of which it still uses.